KittehOrg/KittehIRCClientLib/docs/index.md

 # Kitteh IRC Client Library Documentation

-The Kitteh IRC Client Library (KICL) is a powerful, modern Java IRC library built with NIO using the Netty library to maximize performance and scalability.
-KICL is built with Java 8 and utilizes Java 8's Optional to avoid returning null in the API.
+The Kitteh IRC Client Library (KICL) is a powerful, modern IRC library written in Java.
+Built with NIO using the Netty library, KICL aims to maximize performance and scalability.

 Some niceties about KICL include:

 * Events model for handling information from the server.
+* Built with Java 8.
+Supporting streams, functions, and Optional.
 * [Full TLS support](advanced/tls.md).
 * [WEBIRC authentication](advanced/webirc.md).
 * Fully featured CTCP support.